Quick Reaction Alert: Turkey

-Merzifon Air Base of the TuAF (Türk Hava Kuvvetleri), in northern Turkey, has two F-16 squadrons (built by TAI) with the 5th Air Wing (5 Ana Jet Üs).
+Merzifon Air Base of the TuAF (Türk Hava Kuvvetleri), in northern Turkey, has one F-16 squadrons (built by TAI) with the 5th Air Wing (5 Ana Jet Üs).
 Bandırma Air Base has two F-16 squadrons of the 6th Air Wing.
-The Turkish CRC is at Ahlatlabel near Ankara.
+The Turkish CRC is at Ahlatlıbel near Ankara.

 United Kingdom

 Currently there are two QRA RAF stations, of 1 Group.